DT42/berrynet-doc/docs/tutorials/hello.md

 # Setup

-After followed the steps in [[Installation]], your RPi should be ready to run BerryNet.
+After followed the steps in [Installation](../installation), your RPi should be ready to run BerryNet.

 # Run BerryNet as Surveillance Application